 This mid-century furniture leg style was first conceived by Ray and Charles Eames in their iconic Eames Lounge Chair, and from there it took off like a hot concept.
 The sheer balance, maneuvering, and artful quality of this chair belies excellent ergonomics and an officious look that is well loved in contemporary commercial settings even today.

 If you’re looking for a true mid-century articulation of this leg style, then you won’t find anything better than the Eames Lounge Chair.
 The relaxed quality, casual charm, and sculptural form of this chair goes really well with the base.
 Even today, aside from typical office chairs, this is definitely one of the most timeless accent chair investments that you can ever opt for.

-Other than that, you can also find this leg style in the Saarinen Executive Armchair and Arne Jacobson’s Egg Chair.
-Then there are some great translations of this aesthetic in the Swan Chair and Low Husk Chair.
+Other than that, you can also find this leg style in the Saarinen Executive Chair and Arne Jacobson’s Egg Chair.
+Then there are some great translations of this aesthetic in the Swan Loveseat and Husk Chair Low Back.
 Characterized by clean lines, elegance, and a to-the-point but highly stylish visuals, this is definitely a mid-century furniture leg style that has stood the tests of time.

 So, these are some major mid-century furniture leg styles, their characteristics, and all the different ways that they can be used in interior designs of today.
 You’ll notice how most of them are still pretty relevant and able to commandeer attention to themselves despite the other characteristics of the furniture that they’re attached to.

 We hope that you can get a gist for their artistry and ergonomics, and decide which one suits your aesthetics the best.